 - The maximum video size is 4 GB & 60-second video in length.
 As usual, go for MP4 and MOV as the most optimal formats.

-- The size dimensions for Instagram stories are the same as for Facebook.
+- The size for Instagram story dimensions are the same as for Facebook.
 (The two apps have merged recently for a reason.)
 So use the same resolution, and don’t go over 4 GB in your file size.

 - Instagram may “steal” the quality of your media if it’s uploaded from other than a native device.
 So strive for a higher resolution if this happens.